 Alpine Lakes High Route: Saint Agnes Ridge

-From Iron Cap Gap, I took the lower trail and went north toward Otter Lake.
-But the path faded after just a few hundred feet.
-Then I continued in the narrow valley and went around Iron Cap Mountain’s north side.
+I took the lower trail from Iron Cap Gap and went north toward Otter Lake.
+But the path faded after only a few hundred feet.
+Then, I continued in the narrow valley around Iron Cap Mountain’s north flank.

-At 4400′, I walked across a meadow that led me to a talus field with a couple of cairns.
-Then I went back into the forest and scrambled up to Azurite Lake.
-Then from the outlet, I climbed up the southeast ridge through a series of outcrops to the 5050′ meadow.
+At 4400′, I walked across a meadow to a talus field with a few cairns.
+I soon returned to the forest and scrambled up to Azurite Lake.
+Then, I climbed the southeast ridge from the outlet through a series of outcrops to the meadow above 5000′.

 See more trip photos here.

-From the meadow, I continued west and, meanwhile, avoided the cliffs on the south side.
+From the meadow, I continued west while avoiding the cliffs on the south side.
 Then I went through 300′ of talus to reach the woodsy ridgetop.
 A quick walk north put me on the actual high point among krummholz of all places.

 I left the top at sunset and looked for the northwest ridge trail mentioned in several reports.
 But I only found it later at 5200′ by a large cairn.
 The steep path took me to Angeline Lake’s outlet, where the water ran under the rocks.